 - Stop thinking about it if there’s nothing you can do to improve it (if a thought comes up about that situation, do not allow it to continue – force yourself to think about something else).

-- Find the blessings and lessons in the situation.
+- Find the blessings and lessons in any situation.
 This may take some time, but if you stay busy looking for them, you won’t dwell on how something negatively impacted you.

-2. Do not speak of your problems, diseases, illnesses or worries
+2. Avoid speaking of your problems, diseases, illnesses, or worries

 - Don’t think or say: “I’m so sick, I feel like I’ve been run over by a truck!
 I don’t know how I’m going to get through the week!”
 Do think or say: “I caught some bug but I’m taking good care of myself and I’m feeling better every day!”